PennLINC/qsiprep/docs/preprocessing.rst

 - ``*desc-brain_mask.nii.gz`` The generous brain mask that should be reduced probably
 - ``*desc-preproc_dwi.nii.gz`` Resampled DWI series including all b0 images.
 - ``*desc-preproc_dwi.bval``, ``*desc-preproc_dwi.bvec`` FSL-style bvals and bvecs files.
-  *These will be incorrectly interpreted by MRTrix, but will work with DSI Studio.* Use the ``.b`` file for MRTrix.
+  *These will be incorrectly interpreted by MRTrix, but will work with DSI Studio and Dipy.*
+  Use the ``.b`` file for MRTrix.
 - ``desc-preproc_dwi.b`` The gradient table to import data into MRTrix.
 This and the ``_dwi.nii.gz`` can be converted directly to a ``.mif`` file using the ``mrconvert -grad _dwi.b`` command.
-- ``*b0series.nii.gz`` The b0 images from the series in a 4d image.
-Useful to see how much the images are impacted by Eddy currents.
 - ``*bvecs.nii.gz`` Each voxel contains a gradient table that has been adjusted for local rotations introduced by spatial warping.
 - ``*cnr.nii.gz`` Each voxel contains a contrast-to-noise model defined as the variance of the